 What is a Disability Insurance Broker?

 A disability insurance broker helps people with disabilities obtain the necessary insurance coverage.
 Disability insurance brokers work with various insurance companies to find the right policy for each client.
-They help their clients understand the various coverage types available and ensure they get the best possible rate.
+They help their clients understand the various coverage types and ensure they get the best possible rate.

 What Does a Disability Insurance Broker Do?